Meet our Trainer:

 Our practical classes also go through best management for leash handling and walking, exploring texture through obstacle courses, exploring sound with the Sound Proof Puppy Training app, as well as practising appropriate best handling for vet visits and grooming.

 Your puppy will also associate visits to our hospital as a fun, positive and social place, rather than being a place visited when they are sick or feeling unwell.

 What will our puppy parents learn?

 All of the above plus so much more!!
 We also hold a theory session, where new puppy owners attend without their new furry family member.
 The aim of our theory session is to help owners understand canine behavioural learning, what socialisation really means for dog, why dog parks may not be recommended, tips of preventing resource guarding and toileting training.

 Please call our reception team on 9999 2269 to book a spot in puppy school.
-Alternatively you can fill in the form below and one of our team members will be in touch.

 PLEASE NOTE: that during the Covid-19 Pandemic, we have had to alter the way we run our Puppy School program.
 This is for the safety of all our puppy parents, plus our trainer Tara.
 Changes will continue to evolve in response to the Australian Government guidelines.

 Acquired a puppy or rescue dog during the covid-19 pandemic?

 While getting a puppy now may seem like the perfect time, the current COVID-19 climate poses a few very serious challenges, that, if not managed carefully could lead to a lifetime of distressing behaviour problems for your dog.
 Local dog trainer, Libby Young from The Sound Hound, has put together a great information sheet on “Preventing Separation Distress In Puppies While In Isolation”